Skin Care in Your 50s: How To Evolve Your Routine As You Age, According to Dermatologists

-While lot of skin-care maintenance has to do with combating the effects of aging, it’s about more than just vanity.
-We take care of our skin so it stays healthy and strong.
-Diane Berson, MD, FAAD, a 61-year-old dermatologist in New York City, says your skin-care routine should evolve as you age—especially if you’re over the age of 50.
-Like mature people, mature skin has different needs.
+While lot of skin-care maintenance has to do with combating the effects of aging, it's about more than just vanity.
+Diane Berson, MD, FAAD, a 63-year-old board-certified dermatologist in New York City, explains that, like mature people, mature skin has different needs.

 "When your skin ages, the outer layer becomes a little bit thinner and that's why it becomes more fragile," says Dr. Berson.
 "It's less likely to retain moisture, which is why it becomes dry and flaky and itchy.
 And there's been damage to the collagen and elastin in the dermis which makes it wrinkle."